rbiswasfc/mmistake-site/_pages/Projects.md

 layout: archive
 permalink: /projects/
 header:
-    image: "/images/japan_autumn.jpg"
+    overlay_image: "/images/japan_autumn.jpg"
 ---

+This page documents summary of the projects that I have worked on.

-{% for post in site.pages %}
+{% for post in site.posts %}
   {% include archive-single.html %}
 {% endfor %}